corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/onboarding/mgm-onboarding.md

 in order to send messages to this cluster.

-If we assume that all clusters are set up in a single k8s cluster, then you can set those values to the hostname and the port the corresponding k8s service is listening to.
+If we assume that all clusters are set up in a single k8s cluster, then you can set those values to the hostname and the port that the corresponding k8s service is listening to.
 For example, if `corda-p2p-gateway-worker` is the name of the P2P gateway Kubernetes service and `corda-cluster-a` is the namespace that the Corda cluster is deployed within, you can set `$P2P_GATEWAY_HOST` to `corda-p2p-gateway-worker.corda-cluster-a`.